 Parental Alienation laws

 Although divorce will naturally bring change to a family dynamic, many divorces lead to long battles as parents act with hostility and disparage each other in private and in public.
-In a California family law, parental alienation law plays an integral part in custody battles when parent manipulate their child into isolation from the other parent.
-When parents use their authority to create isolation, it results in years of psychological trauma for the child who is wrenched away from normalcy.
+In a California family law, parental alienation law plays an integral part in custody battles when a parent manipulates their child into isolation from the other parent.
+When parents use their authority to create isolation, it results in years of psychological trauma for the child who has wrenched away from normalcy.

-There are a multiple ways California Court deals with parental alienation issues.
-It could be involving a psychologist or therapist or the court order awarding bigger time share to the alienated parent.
-In some cases reunification plan could be recommended to build a proper relationship between alienated parent and child.
-However, the benefit such therapy will be nullified if the child would be under strong influence of the parent who will try to alienate another parent In extreme cases the court might award full physical custody to the alienated parent.
+There are multiple ways California Court deals with parental alienation issues.
+It could be involving a psychologist or therapist or the court order awarding a bigger timeshare to the alienated parent.
+In some cases, a reunification plan could be recommended to build a proper relationship between alienated parent and child.
+However, the benefit of such therapy will be nullified if the child would be under the strong influence of the parent who will try to alienate another parent In extreme cases the court might award full physical custody to the alienated parent.